MariaProcopii/LFAF/reports/SECOND_LAB_REPORT.md

 δ(q2,b) = q2,
 δ(q1,a) = q0
 ```
-For a beter understanding I created the graphical represintation of this NFA:
+For a better understanding I created the graphical representation of this NFA:

 ![image](https://user-images.githubusercontent.com/77497709/223445239-3e015790-4161-4452-b738-9e870caa4e3a.png)